The objective of the research was to discover the ontology of cultural evolution in general and cultural change as a specific aspect.

 Operationally cultural change begins when the change of its ethics produces a change in the customs of a society.

 That implies, in the case of evolution, a higher level of conscious behavior.
 Culture changes when these new conscious behaviors prove to be functional to produce the necessary actions to provide added value and obtain the counterpart.
 Then they will be socially accepted and habits begin to change.

 Corruption is the natural “tool” to avoid cultural changes.
 Corruption is defined as a simple way to gain consensus disregarding the rules of cooperation and competitiveness that are basic in cultural cohesion.
 Corruption, while hindering cultural changes, provokes involution.

-Cultural change of societies is catalyzed by the change of its ethics.
+Cultural change in societies is catalyzed by the change in its ethics.